dennisleexyz/keycaps/README.md

 # Keycaps

-FR and GF profile keycaps are designed to fit in [gridfinity-keyswitch-bins](https://github.com/dennisleexyz/gridfinity-keyboard-parts) when attached to a switch.
+FR and MF profile keycaps are designed to fit in [gridfinity-keyswitch-bins](https://github.com/dennisleexyz/gridfinity-keyboard-parts) when attached to a switch.
 Select which switches to target and the cap dimensions will update.
 For example, selecting

 ```openscad
 supported = [mx, choc_v2];